-Prior to Fani's landfall, authorities in India and Bangladesh moved over a million people each onto higher ground and into cyclone shelters.
+Prior to Fani’s landfall, authorities in India and Bangladesh moved over 1 million people onto higher ground and into cyclone shelters.
 This action is thought to have substantially reduced the death toll.
-As of May 12, 89 people are known to have been killed by Fani in both eastern India and Bangladesh.
+As of May 12, 89 people are known to have been killed by Fani in both Eastern India and Bangladesh.

 Though many families were spared in this disaster, thousands of families lost their homes and are in need of relief.
 Convoy of Hope and our in-country contacts are distributing food and water to many families caught in the path of Fani, who are in desperate need of assistance after this deadly disaster.